diyscif/diyscif/scif-thesis.md

 and Knauf-manufactured, proprietary products.
 The walls are built with the Knauf W115-75Y6-10 drywall system, which comes with a certified sound attenuation level of $R_w$ = 73.2 dB [@knauf, p.
 14].
-All corners and joints are carried out to manfucaturer specifications.
+All corners and joints are carried out to manufacturer specifications.
 According to the manufacturer documentation, this wall system has a slightly weaker sound attenuation performance in the low-frequency range [@knaufacoustics, p.
 18].
-This frequency range is especially relvant for the tranmissions of the human voice, as detailed in [_section 4.3_](#acoustic-attenuation).
+This frequency range is especially relevant for the transmissions of the human voice, as detailed in [_section 4.3_](#acoustic-attenuation).
 For this reason, a supplemental sound masking system is included as a second layer of defense which specifically addresses this frequency range.